 Combine all of the filling ingredients except 1 cup of heavy cream in a stand mixer and mix until creamy for about 3 minutes.

-Gently fold the whipped cream into the cheesecake ingredients and spoon it into the almond flour crust.
+Gently fold the whipped cream into the cheesecake ingredients and spoon the cream cheese mixture into the almond flour crust in an even layer.

 Cover and allow to set in the refrigerator for 12 hours.